 The values shown for each component were obtained using Eqn.
 (1).
 The reliability equation for this series system is given by:

 Taking the partial derivative of Eqn.
 (2) with respect to R1 yields:

 Thus the reliability importance of Component 1 is 0.72.
 The reliability importance values for Components 2 and 3 are obtained in a similar manner.

 Time-Dependent Reliability Importance

 The reliability importance of a component can be calculated at a specific point in time or over a range of time.
-In the previous example, time-dependency of the reliability importance was not considered.
+In the previous example, time-dependency was not considered.
 However, as demonstrated in Eqn.
 (1), the reliability importance of a component is a function of time.
-Another way to look at the reliability importance is to generate a plot of Reliability Importance vs. Time.
+Another way to look at it is to generate a plot of Reliability Importance vs. Time.
 With this plot, the reliability importance of the component as a result of the behavior of its entire failure distribution can be observed rather than the importance relating to just one point on the distribution.
 For example, Figure 2 illustrates the reliability importance vs. time for a four-component system.
 In this figure, it can be seen that at 400 hours, Component 4 has a higher reliability importance than Component 1 and at 1200 hours this is reversed.
-Therefore, the reliability importance measure will vary depending on the time of interest to the analyst.
+Therefore, the measure will vary depending on the time of interest to the analyst.